uohzxela/clean-code-ruby/README.md

 account.get_balance() # => 100
 ```

 Also, don't be tempted to use `attr_accessor` for its convenient generation of getters and setters.
-Unless you are implementing data-like objects which expose data to other parts of the system (e.g., ActiveRecord objects, response wrappers from remote API), using attribute accessors is a code smell.
+Unless you are implementing data-like objects which expose data to other parts of the system (e.g., ActiveRecord objects, response wrappers for remote APIs), using attribute accessors is a code smell.
 Read more [here](http://solnic.eu/2012/04/04/get-rid-of-that-code-smell-attributes.html).

 **[⬆ back to top](#table-of-contents)**